Praxitelis Vouros

-Praxitelis Vouros (Πραξιτέλης Βούρος; born 5 May 1995) is a Greek professional footballer who plays as a centre-back for Super League club OFI.
+Praxitelis Vouros (Πραξιτέλης Βούρος; born 5 May 1995) is a Greek professional footballer who plays as a centre-back for Cypriot First Division club Apollon Limassol.

 Club career

 On 29 August 2017, Cypriot champions APOEL signed Greek defender on a 3-year contract for an undisclosed fee.
-With the acquisition of Praxiteles Vouros, APOEL keeps the Greek element in his roster and bets on the skills of the 22-year-old footballer.
-APOEL coach Giorgos Donis immediately asked the acquisition of the young defender as he solved his contract with Greek champions Olympiacos.
+With the acquisition of Praxitelis Vouros, APOEL keeps the Greek element in his roster and bets on the skills of the 22-year-old footballer.
+APOEL coach Georgios Donis immediately asked the acquisition of the young defender as he solved his contract with Greek champions Olympiacos.
 The 22-year old defender had been a member of Greek champions Olympiacos for the past four seasons, having only four substitute appearances in those years for the Greek championship.
-On 25 July 2018 he renewed his contract to the summer of 2022 with APOEL.
+On 25 July 2018, he renewed his contract to the summer of 2022 with APOEL.

 On 1 August 2020, Vouros joined OFI on a three-year contract.
-On 20 September 2021, he scored his first professional goal, in the delays of a 3-3 home draw, after a three-goal lead from rivals AEK in an astonishing comeback from his club OFI Crete F.C.
+On 20 September 2021, he scored his first professional goal, in the delays of a 3–3 home draw, after a three-goal lead from rivals AEK Athens in an astonishing comeback from his club OFI.